 Warning: If you see the error compute-optimizer:GetEnrollmentStatus, just ignore it, it doesn't prevent the lab from working.

 The Details tab contains a wealth of information on your instance.
 When you launch an instance, its initial Instance state defaults to Pending.
 After the instance starts, its Instance state transitions to Running, and it receives a Public IPv4 address and Public IPv4 DNS name.
 It typically takes about 30 seconds for the AWS Linux instance to transition to a running state.

 Congratulations...you just launched your first EC2 instance!

-Note: In this Lab Step you learned how to generate your own SSH key pair for connecting to a running Linux instance.
+Note: In this lab step you learned how to generate your own SSH key pair for connecting to a running Linux instance.
 It is important to learn the mechanics behind accomplishing this.
 However, the Cloud Academy lab engine generates both a PEM and PPK formatted key pair.
-It is made available to you for the sake of convenience in the Your lab data section of the Cloud Academy lab window.
+It is made available to you for the sake of convenience in the Credentials section of the Cloud Academy lab window.
 This is where you initially copied your random student account password used for signing into the AWS console.
-In other Labs, you may be directed to use an existing key (the one generated for you), not create your own key prior to launching an instance.
+In other labs, you may be directed to use an existing key (the one generated for you), not create your own key prior to launching an instance.